wildanvin/classroomDao/README.md

 3. Now, let's go back to the terminal where you cloned the project and run: `truffle migrate --network development`
 4. Notice that the FE code is in the `client` folder.
 So, open a new terminal and run `cd client`.
 Now that we are in the client folder run `npm install`.
 5. Now run `npm run dev` to spin up the react front end and the mock database.
-6. You now should be able to interact with the contracts through the front-end in your beowser at localhost:3000
+6. You now should be able to interact with the contracts through the front-end in your browser at localhost:3000
 7. Now that you are on the front end don't forget to change the network in Metamask to Localhost:8545 and add an account using the mock private keys that ganache provides.

 ## Directory Structure